Ibrahim-Elsayed-27/Smart-Garage-System-ARM_Based/README.md

 :star2: Check garage availability at the comfort of your own seat, no more time wasted!

+## :star2: Notes: :star2:
 :arrow_forward: Check Project Simulation provided as a Proteus project.

-:arrow_forward: Project COTS Folder can be found as the src folder included above.
+:arrow_forward: Project's COTS Folder is the src folder.